ManticoreGamesInc/platform-documentation/docs/index.md

 !!! info "Contributions Welcome"
     Just click on the :fa-edit: icon on the top right of any page.

+Note: Videos must be under 100MB and sourced in CoreUserDocumentation/DocsVideos.
+Click on the video, in the upper right corner click on the three dots -> open in new window -> three dots -> embed item -> paste that html code in the docs.
+Eventually we will embed YouTube links, but for now this works for tiny (but private) clips.

 All the contents are under the [ToDo] license.
 Credits are due to the [Godot] documentation and [Material] themes for inspiration.